Koode: Plot

 Josh discovers many creative expressions of Jenny in terms of drawing, poetry in her room.
 He is introduced to Brownie-Jenny's dog who seems to have taken a liking to Josh.
 To take a drive down the town, Josh asks his father to lend him a vehicle.
 Father shows him Jenny's ambulance van which was used for her hospital trips.
 He drives the van to a lakeside where he spends some time; he discovers that somebody is sleeping in the van's back seat.
 He finds out that it is his sister Jenny.
 He comes out of his dream at that point and goes to the van parked outside his house.
 To his surprise, he does indeed find Jenny alive inside the van talking to him.
 The girl convinces that she is indeed Jenny and he is the only person who can see/hear/talk to her.

 The story now introduces Sophie, the childhood sweetheart of Josh who went on to marry an alcoholic and suffered domestic violence and ended up divorcing him.
 She is staying with her father and his family.
 The family members are not happy that she divorced her husband and bad mouth her.
 Josh and Jenny visit the old dilapidated house that he used to visit back in his childhood.
 Josh finds Sophie there and they enquire about each other and depart.
 Sophie back in her house is molested by a younger cousin.
 She tells this to another relative who interferes.
-But he advises her that it is not the cousin who is at fault-maybe she herself is an easy target and hence the consequence; depicting his mal intentions as well.
+But he advises her that it is not the cousin who is at fault-maybe she herself is an easy target and hence the consequence; depicting his malicious intentions as well.
 She is left aghast at her situation.
 The next day, Jenny and Josh while roaming about in the van discover Sophie contemplating suicide.
 Josh comes in the nick of the time and saves her.

-Josh tracks down Coach Ashraf who is shown to suffer some memory loss due to old age living in a neglected situation.
+Josh tracks down Coach Ashraf, who is shown to suffer from lower body paralysis and some memory loss due to old age, living in a neglected situation.
 Josh and Sophie bring him to an old age home and start taking care of him.